Master of Business Administration

 Peoria, IL 61625

-Additional transcripts may be required at the discretion of the Graduate School.
+Additional transcripts may be required at the discretion of Graduate Education.
 Applicants who have completed graduate-level coursework or post-baccalaureate coursework should submit all transcripts reflecting graduate coursework.

 The Graduate Record Exam (GRE) may be substituted for the GMAT exam.
-The GMAT exam (or GRE) may be waived if the applicant (1) has significant professional work experience and either an undergraduate degree in a business discipline from an AACSB accredited institution or an undergraduate degree in a non-business discipline from a regionally accredited institution (e.g. North Central Association of Colleges and Schools), (2) has earned a terminal degree in his/her profession (e.g. JD in law or a PhD in some field), or (3) the candidate has a master's degree in an analytically rigorous discipline (e.g. mathematics, engineering, etc.) with a master's GPA of at least 3.4 or better.
+The GMAT exam (or GRE) may be waived if the applicant (1) has significant professional work experience and either an undergraduate degree in a business discipline from an AACSB accredited institution or an undergraduate degree in a non-business discipline from a regionally accredited institution (e.g. Higher Learning Commission), (2) has earned a terminal degree in his/her profession (e.g. JD in law or a PhD in some field), or (3) the candidate has a master's degree in an analytically rigorous discipline (e.g. mathematics, engineering, etc.) with a master's GPA of at least 3.4 or better.

-The decision on the waiver of the GMAT rests with the Associate Dean of Graduate and Executive Programs.
+The decision on the waiver of the GMAT rests with the Associate Dean.
 To request a waiver, the applicant must include a written request with the application materials.
 Requests of a GMAT waiver due to work experience must include a detailed description of managerial responsibilities associated with that experience and how they demonstrate the necessary analytical and critical thinking abilities to succeed in the MBA program.

 - Essays.
 Answers to essay questions must be complete with meaningful and well-developed answers to the questions on the goals of the applicant.